“Learning without doing is wasted.” — Derek Sivers

 This post is intended to be a jumping off point for you.
 A sort of choose-your-own-adventure post.
 Instead of viewing the archives page, this post has links to almost all of the current posts on the site in a more organized fashion.
-I hope you find a few things that will help you start 2019 in a slow, simple way!
+I hope you find a few things that will help you start living in a slow, simple way.

 - 10 Life Hacks from “Essentialism” (Book Summary)